minetest-mods/throwing/README.md

       Currently, `allow_shot` is actually run twice (once before the delay, and once after).
     - should return true if the shot can be made, and false otherwise
     - the default function checks that the arrow to be thrown is a registered arrow
-    - it can return a second return value, which is the new itemstack
+    - it can return a second return value, which is the new itemstack to replace the arrow after the shot
   * throw_itself (optional): whether the bow should throw itself instead of the arrow next to it in the inventory.
-    If present, allow_shot is ignored.
-    Default is false.
+    The default is false.
-    *Warning*: this field is not known to be currently used by a mod.
-If you encounter bugs using it, please open an issue!
   * cooldown: bow cooldown.
 Default is setting throwing.bow_cooldown
   * function spawn_arrow_entity(position, arrow, player): defaults to throwing.spawn_arrow_entity
   * sound: sound to be played when the bow is used